icovada/painless-ible/README.md

 # painless-ible
 ## The original application
 The application (LedBuild) allows to program animations and text for LED panels built by the now foreclosed IBLE Srl.
-This project only takes in consideration their Pharnacy Cross
+This project only takes in consideration their Pharmacy Cross

 The configuration consists of a list of many preset animations called "programs" and customisable scrolling text.